aman0722/TCS-iON-RIO-125-Internship/README.md

 # TCS-iON-RIO-125-Internship
-Build a Python Application to Classify and Rank Dataset
+Build an Application to Classify and Rank Dataset

 The objective of this project is to build a python application that classifies the price range category to which the smartphone falls and also to rank the features of a smartphone.